iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 > Known not to work as positive testing patients do not put in their results<br> :date: __2021-01-16 11:16:29__

-> Entered my post code to see the restrictions in my post code and it can't find it<br> :date: __2021-01-13 16:28:03__

 #### 1-star reviews